voxeet/comms-sdk-dotnet/docs/documentation/visualscripting.md

 # Unity Visual Scripting

-The Dolby.io Unity Plugin provides nodes for Unity Visual Scripting from 2021.* version.
-The nodes exposes some of the functionnalities available in the .NET SDK.

->**note:** You can use the plugin with Visual Scripting and C# Scripting at the same time.

-## Prerequisites

-The prerequisites are the same as for the [Plugin](./unity.md#prerequisites).

-For the visual scripting nodes to work you have to add the `DolbyIOManager` as explained in [Adding the .NET SDK to Unity](./unity.md#adding-the-net-sdk-to-unity).
+Visual Scripting in Unity allows creating logic for games or applications without writing code, using visual, node-based graphs.
+The Dolby.io Communications Plugin for Unity provides nodes that allow using .NET SDK functionalities in Unity Visual Scripting 2021.
+The plugin can be used with Visual Scripting and C# scripting at the same time.
+This document describes the available nodes and events.

+Before using the plugin for visual scripting, make sure that you added the .NET SDK to Unity and initialized the SDK using the [Initializing] procedure.

-## The Visual Scripting Nodes
+## Visual Scripting Nodes

-Nodes are accessible in the "Add Node" contextual menu, under the DolbyIO Category:
+The Dolby.io nodes are accessible in the "Add Node" contextual menu, under the DolbyIO category:

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/nodes/menu.png" width="200px">
 </div>

-### Initializing
+### Initialize

-This node allows you to initialize the DolbyIO SDK and to open a session to the Dolby.io backend.
+Allows initializing the SDK and opening a session that connects the SDK with the Dolby.io backend.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/nodes/init.png" width="300px">